microsoft/code-with-engineering-playbook/developer-experience/readme.md

   - Introduction of new tech whose testability is limited to manual steps in a deployed environment.
   - Addition of new repository

+### New Team Members - Identify Iterative Improvements

+New team members are uniquely positioned to identify instances of undocumented [Collective Wisdom](https://en.wikipedia.org/wiki/Collective_wisdom).
+The following outlines responsibilities of new team members as it relates to devex:

+- If you come across missing, incomplete or incorrect documentation while onboarding, you should open a PR to fix it.
+- Contribute to the developer onboarding plan if you find there to be missing steps or information.
+If no plan exists, create one.

 ## Facilitation Guidance

 The following outline examples of several strategies that can be adopted to promote a positive developer experience.
 It is expected that each team should define what a positive dev experience means within the context of their project.
 Additionally, refine that over time via feedback mechanisms such as sprint and project retrospectives.